Joshua Gordon, M.D., Ph.D.

 Mr. Parnell joined the IACC as a public member in 2015.
 He has led a distinguished career in child welfare and disabilities services and as an administrator of public and nonprofit agencies, having supervised and managed social service programs for more than 20 years.
 His extensive experience includes work on child welfare in the state of California, including two years on a county Behavioral Health Board.
 In 2012, Mr. Parnell moved to Utah and became an administrator in the Utah Division of Services for People with Disabilities, Department of Human Services and helped develop Utah’s Medicaid Autism Waiver.
 The Autism Waiver was launched as a pilot program, and was so successful that it was approved by the Utah Legislature as an ongoing program.
 Mr. Parnell is married and has seven children, three of whom are on the autism spectrum.

 Kevin Pelphrey, Ph.D.

-Carbonell Family Professor in Autism and Neurodevelopmental Disorders; Professor in the Department of Pharmacology and Physiology and Department of Pediatrics; Director, Autism and Neurodevelopmental Disorders Institute, George Washington University and Children's National Medical Center
+Carbonell Family Professor and Director, Autism & Neurodevelopmental Disorders Institute; George Washington University & Children's National Medical Center

 Edlyn Peña, Ph.D.